memgraph/docs/docs/connect-to-memgraph/mgconsole.md

 ## Where to next? {#where-to-next}

-If you want to learn more familiar about graph databases and Cypher queries visit [Memgraph Playground](https://playground.memgraph.com/) and go through guided lessons.
-All the datasets and most of the queries used in the guided lessons can also be explored here in documentation, in the [Tutorials](/tutorials/overview.md) section, and knowledge about Cypher we've gathered in the [Cypher guide](/cypher-manual).
+If you want to learn more about graph databases and Cypher queries, visit [Memgraph Playground](https://playground.memgraph.com/) and go through the guided lessons.
+All the datasets and most of the queries used in the guided lessons can also be explored in the [Tutorials](/tutorials/overview.md) section, and knowledge about Cypher is gathered in the [Cypher manual](/cypher-manual).

 If you are all good to go on your own - [import your data](/import-data/overview.mdx)!